| Art at the Turn

 Pantheon, which was located just down the street from

-Hadrian was a great builder
+some Roman residents. | Hadrian was a great builder

 whose talent didn't necessarily lie within the public view.